JetBrains/kotlin-web-site/pages/docs/tutorials/native/working-with-klib.md

 ## What is Kotlin/Native Library

-The concept of a library, a collection of resources to be used by applications, is available in Kotlin/Native and it is represented as a file with the extension `klib`.
+The concept of a library, a collection of functions and other resources such as images, to be used by applications is available in Kotlin/Native and it is represented as a file with the extension `klib`.
 Kotlin/Native libraries are artifacts that are only available at compile time, i.e. we do not ship these as dependencies to our application
 (as we would for instance with DLL files on the Windows platform).